Baijiong-Lin/MOML/README.md

 ## Contact

-If you have any questions, please contact `linbj@mail.sustech.edu.cn`.
+If you have any questions, please contact `bj.lin.email@gmail.com`.